NativeScript/nativescript-cli/docs/man_pages/project/testing/run-ios.md

 * `--clean` - If set, forces rebuilding the native application.
 * `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
+* `--bundle` - Specifies that a bundler (e.g. webpack) should be used if one is present.
+If no value is passed will default to `webpack`.
+* `--env.*` - Specifies additional flags that the bundler may process.
+May be passed multiple times.
+For example: `--env.uglify --env.snapshot`.

 ### Attributes
 * `<Device ID>` is the index or `Device Identifier` of the target device as listed by `$ tns device ios --available-devices`